 In 2018, Formas implemented the call Perspectives on the Sustainable Development Goals.
-Seventeen projects were awarded planning grants for preparatory work on leading major research projects related to the sustainable development goals.
+Seventeen projects were awarded planning grants for preparatory work on leading major research projects related to the SDGs.
 Formas encourages project participants who were awarded planning grants to apply for funding under this call.
 However, you do not need to have a planning grant to apply.
 All applications will compete on equal terms in this call.

 Before you apply

-Principal applicants must have completed their doctorate degree and be affiliated with a Swedish university, college, research institute or government agency that has a research assignment.
-Formas expects collaboration with beneficiaries to be part of the project, but co-funding is not required.
+The principal applicant must hold a PhD and be an employee at an administrating organisation that has been generally approved by Formas.
+Cooperation with beneficiaries are expected to be included in the project, but co-funding is not required.
 Interdisciplinary and/or international collaboration is encouraged, but is not required.